-Before receiving gadobutrol injection, tell your healthcare provider about all your medical conditions, including if you:

-have had any MRI procedures in the past where you received a GBCA.
-Your healthcare provider may ask you for more information including the dates of these MRI procedures.

-are pregnant or plan to become pregnant.
+- Before receiving gadobutrol injection, tell your healthcare provider about all your medical conditions, including if you: have had any MRI procedures in the past where you received a GBCA.
+Your healthcare provider may ask you for more information including the dates of these MRI procedures. are pregnant or plan to become pregnant.
 It is not known if gadobutrol injection can harm your unborn baby.
-Talk to your healthcare provider about the possible risks to an unborn baby if a GBCA such as gadobutrol injection is received during pregnancy.

-have had an allegation to dive scentrast agents) including GBCAs.
+Talk to your healthcare provider about the possible risks to an unborn baby if a GBCA such as gadobutrol injection is received during pregnancy. have had an allergic reaction to dyes (contrast agents) including GBCAs